gwax/www-gwax/pages/about/person.rst

 Contact
 -------

-The best way to contact me is by email: waksman (at) google's email service.
+The best way to contact me is by email: waksman (at) google's well known email service.

+I am open to startup advisory roles.

+I am not looking for a new full time position; recruiting emails will be ignored or politely declined.

 Elsewhere Online
 ----------------